prettydiff/wisdom/Juniors_And_Seniors.md

 1. The senior conducts tests.
 1. The senior delivers the work.

 In the case of the junior developer the work process starts at the self and moves away from the self toward the end state gradually with each step while the opposite occurs for the seasoned senior.
 The most likely explanation for the difference of behavior and process flow occurs due to confidence, or more specifically the experience to form hasty plans and better anticipate risk.
 That transformation from the junior process to the senior process occurs gradually as a form of maturity resulting from the slow increase of confidence.
 Although risk and planning may account for how the senior workflow differs it does not account for motivation.
+For more details on this please see **Habit 2: Begin With the End In Mind** in [7 Habits of Highly Effective People by Stephen R. Covey](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People#2_-_Begin_with_the_end_in_mind).

+## Start from the End
+Starting from the end state allows for flexibility, extensibility, a reduction of time, and a reduction of resources.

-## Flexibility
+### Flexibility
 High confidence and continuous planning allow practitioners increased flexibility to accomplish a work product.
-[Flexibility](https://en.wikipedia.org/wiki/Flexibility_(engineering)), which means adapt to change or navigate around challenges, most frequently suggests simultaneously forming and weighing multiple competing approaches to a problem, known as [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)).
+[Flexibility](https://en.wikipedia.org/wiki/Flexibility_(engineering)), which means adapt to change or navigate around challenges, which most frequently suggests simultaneously forming and weighing multiple competing approaches to a problem, known as [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)).
 Should changes occur that invalidate a proposed execution plan a secondary execution plan already in place reduces lost time and effort.
-Flexibility becomes more readily achievable when a given work process accounts for planning as early as possible in the process.

-### Examples of Planning Processes that Prioritize Flexibility
+#### Examples of Planning Processes that Prioritize Flexibility
 * [Troop Leading Procedures](https://www.globalsecurity.org/military/library/report/call/call_97-14_ntcart2.htm)
 * [Military Decision Making Process](https://en.wikipedia.org/wiki/Military_Decision_Making_Process)
 * [Risk Analysis Process](https://www.pmi.org/learning/library/risk-analysis-project-management-7070)